I made it from March to July 2008.

-The figure is from tank soldier rest set of Tamiya.
+The figure is from a tank soldier rest set of Tamiya.

 It was difficult to make the wrinkles of the sleeve from the epoxy putty.
-There was too much wrinkles, I suppose.
+There were too many wrinkles, I suppose.

 Since the crew turned around this huge turret by hand power, it must be hard work and it’s tired very much.
 A German army might not have been able to remodel to an automatic turn system.

-The total height is about 3.3m and it’s more than the floor of two story house.
+The total height is about 3.3m and it’s more than the floor of a two-story house.